Fdevmsy/Web-DataMining_Project_Report/README.md

 	![](11.png)

 	It normally takes half an hour to train, however since the result is overfitting, we think this running time is not valuable.
-	After comparing with method 1 we can see that: although the CNN overfit the training data, we still get better result than method 1.
+	After comparing with method 1 we can see that: although the CNN overfits the training data, we still get better result than method 1.

 - **The third method**: **Retrain Inception V3**